-Peter Sellers and Orson Welles hated each other so much that the filming of the scene where both of them face each other across a gaming table actually took place on different days with a double standing in for one the actors.
+Peter Sellers and Orson Welles hated each other so much that the filming of the scene where both of them face each other across a gaming table actually took place on different days with a double standing in for the other actor.

 The rift between Orson Welles and Peter Sellers was partly caused by the arrival on set of Princess Margaret, sister of Queen Elizabeth II.
-Sellers knew her of old and greeted her in an ostentatious manner to ensure all cast and crew noticed.
+Sellers had known her previously and greeted her in an ostentatious manner to ensure all cast and crew noticed.
 However, the Princess walked straight past him and made a big fuss over Welles.
 Nonplussed, Sellers stormed off the set and refused to film with Welles again.

 A carpet beater can be seen hanging from the side of Orson Welles's chair.
 This is a link to the original Casino Royale novel, in which Le Chiffre tortures Bond by thrashing his testicles with a carpet beater.

-After the contest with the SMERSH bagpipers, the song David Niven is humming as he goes upstairs is "The Skye Boat Song", a traditional Scottish ballad about the escape of the insurgent leader Bonnie Prince Charlie.
+After the contest with the SMERSH bagpipers, the song David Niven is humming as he goes upstairs is "The Skye Boat Song", a traditional Scottish ballad about the glorious retreat of the failed insurgent leader Bonnie Prince Charlie.

 Though this film is not part of the EON Productions official series, a number of compilation albums and CDs of James Bond film music actually often incorporate one or both of two tracks from this film, "The Look of Love" and "Casino Royale", in their compilations.

-When Peter Sellers arrives at MI5 headquarters to be kitted out by Q, all the soldiers seen are from the Intelligence Corps.
-The peaked caps have cypress green bands: the Intelligence Corps only began to wear berets of this color as its regimental headdress in 1977.
+When Peter Sellers arrives at MI5 headquarters to be kitted out by Q, all of the soldiers are from the Intelligence Corps; the peaked caps have cypress green bands.
+The Intelligence Corps began to wear cypress green berets as regimental headdress in 1977.
 The soldier who knocks himself out when saluting is wearing the Intelligence Corps cap badge.